tomtyiu/ai-ds-ml-coder/README.md

 - 10/18 = updated ai coder local to ai coder-ollama-cli, provide instructions on how to setup ollama

-#### When visit this site or clone this page, please press like the this github
+#### When visit this site or clone this page, please press like this github